 - Secretary: Take minutes at meetings; maintain the house manual.

 - Tech Officer: keep our wifi and Internet connection going strong.
 Maybe maintain a house printer and/or computer.
 Shared media box full of movies?
 Sure, why not?

-Something like $115 of each person's rent (or "work share" in some co-ops) each month gets deposited into the house checking account, and this money is used to stock our homey industrial kitchen with guff2 food, as well as cleaning supplies, and some basic house maintenance/improvements (major issues are dealt with by the central office using the rest of our rent moneys).
+Something like $115 of each person's rent (or "work share" or "cost share" in some co-ops) each month gets deposited into the house checking account, and this money is used to stock our homey industrial kitchen with guff2 food, as well as cleaning supplies, and some basic house maintenance/improvements (major issues are dealt with by the central office using the rest of our rent moneys).

 Why this is great

 - You get to live in a house, but it's usually cheaper than most college housing.